SAP Advisory Council

 Kelly Parker, Philosophy

 Mark Schaub, Dean, Brooks College of Interdisciplinary Studies

 Students also participate in the SAP advisory council on a regular basis.

 SAP Intern Alumni

 Youssef enjoys building soil, climbing trees and growing the best food possible to share with the GVSU community.
-Youssef graduated in 2015 and in the 2016 growing season, he was hired on as a permanent member of the SAP and is our current farm manager.
+Youssef graduated in 2015 and in the 2016 growing season, he was hired on as a permanent member of the SAP and served as the Farm Manager & Educator for several years.

 Burritt is a math and physics major who happens to love the outdoors.
 He takes the principles of sustainable agriculture to heart and hopes to own a farm.